alstonlo/photobashing-gan/README.md

-Download and unzip the `256.zip` and `eval.zip` file stored in this [Google Drive](https://drive.google.com/drive/folders/1vnUFLwjhkTKsRKDEv2MehG9wkMZoxkyv?usp=sharing) into the `data/` folder, and download the model checkpoints into the `results/` folder.
+Download and unzip the `256.zip` and `eval.zip` file stored in this [Google Drive](https://drive.google.com/drive/folders/1vnUFLwjhkTKsRKDEv2MehG9wkMZoxkyv?usp=sharing) into the `data/` folder, and download the generator weights into the `results/` folder.

 ## Repository Organization